- About Us

 When cashing a traveler’s check, it is extremely important to follow the bank teller's instructions exactly.
 Inadvertent writing or a signature that does not perfectly match the original signature on the traveler’s check may result in a void check, rendering the funds inaccessible.

-It is most convenient to have all of your mail, including FedEx packages, sent to your Alliance mailing address provided below.
+It is most convenient to have all of your mail sent to your Alliance mailing address provided below.
 The easiest way to address envelopes so that mail arrives efficiently is to paste the English and Chinese mailing address labels on the envelopes.
 You will receive your exact room number when you arrive in China.

 Student Name: _________________